JeremySkrdlant/NC3-DataCollections-SwiftUI-Fetch/README.md

 You can use docker or just run the node server on your local computer.

+This does require nodejs on your machine. https://nodejs.org/en

 ## Install modules
 Run the following command to install your node modules.
 ```